conda/conda/docs/source/user-guide/troubleshooting.rst

 that are necessary for software to run (e.g. JAVA_HOME).
 Because activation runs only in a local terminal session (as opposed to the permanent PATH entry), it is safe to put Anaconda's PATH entries first.
-That means that Anaconda's libraries get higher priority when you're running Anaconda, but Anaconda doesn't interfere with other software when you're not running Anaconda.
+That means that Anaconda's libraries get higher priority when you're running Anaconda but Anaconda doesn't interfere with other software when you're not running Anaconda.

 Anaconda's Python interpreter included a patch for a long time that added the